Ernest Scott - RAF No. 525152

 15 Flying Training School was based there from May 1939, equipped with Harvards.

-On the lower photo, he is pictured standing alongside the C.O.'s Spitfire.
+On the middle photo, he is pictured standing alongside the C.O.'s Spitfire.

 I BUILT MY SITE FOR FREE USING